 Do you have any interesting cases?
-That’s the most common question I hear at social events.
+That’s one of the most common questions I hear at social events.
 It’s not always the easiest one to answer.
-First, our relationships involve confidential matters.
+First, our cases involve confidential matters.
 Second, our cases don’t always involve stories made for television.
-Finally, not everyone gets why I do this work.
-The accusations against my clients are not always appropriate for polite company.
-Our newsletter provides a different view of the world of representing people accused of crimes, some perspective on our approach to cases, and insight on the challenges of this work.
-We would love to include you.
+Finally, The accusations against our clients are not always appropriate for polite company, even when they are not true.
+The following representative cases help answer that common question and provide a window into the types of cases we represent on a daily basis.

 I have worked with great lawyers and had fabulous mentors.
-Over twenty-eight years, I have experienced my share of good, and occasionally bad, outcomes.
-In an effort to share my experiences, I mail a practice guide that includes tips valuable information about the way I approach various situations.
-They are designed for criminal defense lawyers.
-I am happy to add you to our list, simply email [email protected].
+Over more than thirty years, I have experienced my share of good, and occasionally bad, outcomes.
+In an effort to share my experiences, I have created practice guides, designed for criminal defense lawyers, that include tips and valuable information about the way I approach various situations.